 You've got questions, we've got answers.

-What is a mortgage broker?
+What's a mortgage broker?

 A mortgage broker serves as an intermediary who brings mortgage borrowers and mortgage lenders together.
 We love being a mortgage broker because we get to shop around multiple different lenders to find the best overall mortgage product (best interest rate, lowest closing costs, amazing client experience, etc.) to fit our client’s mortgage needs.